How to Build Trust with a Feedback Program

 You’re probably familiar with the “Pandora’s box” fable.
 Because of it, “Opening up Pandora’s box” has become shorthand for opening up a door and letting in troubles.

-By utilizing a continuous feedback program like WorkHound, you’re much more likely to discover a pathway to solutions and a mechanism for building driver trust.
+By utilizing a continuous feedback program, you’re much more likely to discover a pathway to solutions and a mechanism for building employee trust.

-That’s because, ultimately, drivers are looking to know that they’re valued.
+That’s because, ultimately, employees want to know that they’re valued.

-Establishing an ongoing process for communicating with drivers is an important step in both building loyalty and in proving your loyalty to your team of drivers.
+Establishing an ongoing process for communicating with employees is an important step in both building loyalty and in proving your loyalty to your team.

-Over time, as your drivers understand that you are listening to their voices and taking action on their feedback, trust builds and results in a stronger communication loop in the future.
-Drivers become more willing over time to share their feedback, and your feedback program becomes more constructive and meaningful.
+Over time, as your team learns that you are listening to their voices and taking action on their feedback, trust builds and results in a stronger communication loop in the future.
+Employees become more willing over time to share their feedback, and your feedback program becomes more constructive and meaningful.

 “What we saw prior to engaging with WorkHound was that we did not have a good understanding of the driver experience,” says Nick Wakefield, Vice President of Human Resources, Driver Recruiting & Retention with USA Truck.
 “We didn’t know what was causing driver frustration, and our retention was out of control.
 Since we began working with WorkHound, we’ve gained valuable insight into the driver experience.
 We’ve truly been able to understand the triggers that were causing turnover, which has helped us lower that rate substantially.”